intelowlproject/IntelOwl/docs/source/Contribute.md

 > Wish to contribute to the python client ?
 See [pyintelowl](https://github.com/intelowlproject/pyintelowl).

+## Rules
+Intel Owl welcomes contributors from anywhere and from any kind of education or skill level.
+We strive to create a community of developers that is welcoming, friendly and right.

+For this reason it is important to follow some easy rules based on a simple but important concept: **Respect**.

+* Before starting to work on an issue, you need to get the approval of one of the maintainers.
+Therefore please ask to be assigned to an issue.
+If you do not that but you still raise a PR for that issue, your PR can be rejected.
+This is a form of respect for both the maintainers and the other contributors who could have already started to work on the same problem.

+* When you ask to be assigned to an issue, it means that you are ready to work on it.
+When you get assigned, take the lock and then you disappear, you are not respecting the maintainers and the other contributors who could be able to work on that.
+So, after having been assigned, you have a week of time to deliver your first *draft* PR.
+After that time has passed without any notice, you will be unassigned.

+* Before asking questions regarding how the project works, please read *through all the documentation* and install the project on your own local machine to try it and understand how it basically works.
+This is a form of respect to the maintainers.

+Also, we recommend raising a draft PR early with incomplete changes.
+This way you can continue working on the same and we can track your progress and actively review and help.

 ## Code Style
 Keeping to a consistent code style throughout the project makes it easier to contribute and collaborate.
 We make use of [`psf/black`](https://github.com/psf/black) and [isort](https://pycqa.github.io/isort/) for code formatting and [`flake8`](https://flake8.pycqa.org) for style guides.